What Have Frogs Got To Do With Productivity?

-Also, having owned a digital marketing agency for over 14 years, I’ve noticed that this comes up A LOT when with business owners first getting started on their website journey.
+Also, having owned a digital marketing agency for over 16 years, I’ve noticed that this comes up A LOT when business owners first get started on their website journey.
 It also arises for established business owners when things like “MARKETING” need attention.

 So recently, I shared the concept of eating a FROG with a client, and he loved it.
 It got him out of procrastination and into action.

 In most cases, I’ve found poor productivity is simply caused by things feeling too overwhelming.
-This blocks our creativity, problem solving abilities and the discipline to stay on task.
+This blocks our creativity, problem-solving abilities and discipline to stay on task.

 Other productivity blockers are: